-For example, assume that eight video cameras are used to record a dynamic scene.
-One can increase the temporal frame-rate alone by a factor of 8 or increase the spatial sampling rate alone by a factor of $\sqrt{8}$ in x and in y (i.e., increase the number of pixels by a factor of 8) or do a bit of both: Increase the sampling rate by a factor of 2 in all three dimensions x, y, t.
+For example, assume that 8 video cameras are used to record a dynamic scene.
+One can increase the temporal frame-rate alone by a factor of 8, or increase the spatial sampling rate alone by a factor of $\sqrt{8}$ in x and in y (i.e., increase the number of pixels by a factor of 8), or do a bit of both: increase the sampling rate by a factor of 2 in all three dimensions x, y, t.
 These options are graphically illustrated in Fig. 14.
-For more details, see [22].
+For more details see [22].

-6.2 Upper Bounds on Temporal versus Spatial Super-Resolution
+6.2 Upper Bounds on Temporal vs. Spatial Super-Resolution

-The limitations of spatial SR have been discussed in [3], [18].
-Both showed that the noise that is amplified by the SR algorithm grows quadratically with the magnification factor.
-Thus, large magnification factors in image-based SR are not practical.
+The limitations of spatial SR have been discussed in [3, 18].
+Both showed that the noise that is amplified by the SR algorithm, grows quadratically with the magnification factor.
+Thus large magnification factors in image-based SR are not practical.
 Practical assumptions about the initial noise in real images [18] lead to a realistic magnification factor of 1.6 (and a theoretical factor of 5.7 is claimed for synthetic images with quantization noise).
-Indeed, many
+Indeed many image-based SR algorithms (e.g. [1, 2, 6, 7, 11, 13, 14, 15, 16]) illustrate results with limited magnification factors (usually up to 2).
+In this section we will show and explain why we get significantly larger magnification factors (and resolution enhancement) for temporal SR.